 He often gives his money to poor people.
 There are photos on the Internet where he is seen distributing money to people in need during the holiday of Ramadan.
 He also helped to rescue more than 40 children who were captured in prison and shared a lot of rice and other foods with starving people.

 Ahmed Musa marriages

-Ahmed Musa responded to all the critics, who were judging his divorce with one wife and marriage to the other, saying that nobody is perfect, including them, and that they should mind their own business.
+Ahmed responded to critics who were judging his divorce with one wife and marriage to the other, saying that nobody is perfect, including them, and that they should mind their own business.

-In 2018, Ahmed Musa’s wife Juliet delivered a healthy baby boy.
+In 2018, Ahmed Musa wife Juliet delivered a healthy baby boy.
 The footballer revealed the news on Instagram, saying that he was blessed with happiness.